pdelong42/interests-map/README.md

    haven't been able to shake it.
 It just makes sense to me, I can't explain why.
 My latest foray into this world has been learning and using Clojure.

+   One side-effect of this is that it's made me want to learn more about compiler design, and about code translation in-general.
+So yeah, I really should pick-up that dragon book sometime.

  - virtualization

    (write me)